phananh1010/prepare-llm-environment/README.md

-# Prepare-llm-environment
+# Introduction
-This is a step-by-step instruction to prepare a functional environment for LLM development
+LLM is huge.
+It requires a large amount of GPU memory and have long running time if using traditional training methods.
+We introduce a guideline to use basic quantization techniques to reduce model memory footprint, improve training time.
+This document contains step-by-step instruction to fine-tune an LLM that includes necessary technique to accomodate the Llama-8b model on a 24Gb GPU.

 # Step 0: install mamba
 As mamba is faster than conda, it is strongly recommended to install mamba instead.
 Use the following code to install and activate mamba.
 See this [site](https://github.com/conda-forge/miniforge) for more info.